 - Funding is needed for the building and renovation of the Iowa State University Veterinary Diagnostic Lab (VDL).

-- The VDL is an important tool for protecting the animal agriculture industry and its $32.5 billion economic output in Iowa.
+- ISU's VDL is an important tool for protecting the animal agriculture industry and its $32.5 billion economic output in Iowa.

 - Currently facing biosafety, biocontainment and biosecurity issues due to overcrowding, poor layout and outdated systems